Missing Machine Guard: What Should You Do?

 - Point of operation

-- The location where work is performed on the material (cutting, shaping, forming, punching).
-Example: The blade area on a shear where the metal is cut.
+- The area where the machine performs work on the material (cutting, forming, punching, shearing).
+Example: The die area on a power press where the punch meets the stock.

-- A pinch zone created where two rotating parts (or a rotating part and a fixed surface) meet and can draw-in body parts.
-Example: The in-running pinch point between a belt and pulley.
+- A “pull-in” point where two rotating parts (or a rotating part and a surface) meet and can draw in fingers, gloves, or sleeves.
+Example: Where a belt meets a pulley or a roller meets a conveyor bed.

 - Fixed guard